 - Home Price: $372,100 median purchase price; $1,591 median monthly rent

-- Crime Rate: Safer than 2% of cities in Washington
+- Crime Rate: Safer than 5% of Seattle neighborhoods

 Moving to Seattle?
 Extra Space Storage has convenient storage facilities throughout the Seattle-Tacoma area that can make your transition easier.
 Find a storage unit near you!